 After having unprotected sex, a woman may use a medication called Plan B to help prevent pregnancy.
-This emergency contraceptive is available without a prescription for women who are at least 17 years old (for women under 17, a prescription is needed).
+This emergency contraceptive is available without a prescription for women of all ages.
 It comes in two forms -- one that is taken in a single dose and one that is taken as two doses.
 Side effects include nausea, headaches, and fatigue.

 Plan B One-Step™ (levonorgestrel) is a medication that is an emergency contraceptive, which is used to prevent pregnancy after unprotected sex.
 Originally, it was a prescription medication.
-However, it is now available without a prescription for women who are 17 years old and older.
-In addition, it can only be purchased at the pharmacy counter, and you must show government-issued identification, such as a driver's license.
-For women age 16 and younger, Plan B is still a prescription medication.
+However, it is now available without a prescription to all women (even those under 18 years of age).

 Plan B originally came in a two-step formulation, which consisted of two tablets that are taken 12 hours apart.
 However, it was replaced by a new formulation, Plan B One-Step, which consists of one tablet.
-It is available by prescription for individuals under 17 years old or over-the-counter (OTC) for those 17 and older.
 The old formulation is still available in generic form.

 The medication is made by Gedeon Richter, Ltd., for Duramed Pharmaceuticals, Inc., a division of Barr Pharmaceuticals, Inc. (now owned by Teva Women's Health, Inc).